 The school governing body is made up of volunteers who all have an interest in how the school is run.
-At St Richard’s CE First School, the governors come from one of five categories: the Church (or “Foundation”), the Local Authority, Staff (both teaching and non-teaching), Parents and the Community.
-There is also a clerk to the governing body who keeps all the records of meetings, as well as updating the governors about relevant information.
+At St Richard’s CE First School, the governors come from one of five categories: the Church (or “Foundation”), the Local Authority, Staff, Parents and the governors who are co-opted because of their particular skills or experience.
+There is also a clerk to the governing body who keeps all official records of meetings and advises the governing body on best practice and any statutory duties.

 The Role of the Governor